modselect/modselect/README.md

 # Modselect

-Modselect is an npm package that simplifies the usage of various AI models, including ChatGPT, Gemini and models available on Hugging Face.
+Modselect is an npm package that simplifies the usage of various AI models, including Google's Gemini and models available on Hugging Face.
 It provides a convenient way to interact with models for tasks like image-to-text conversion, text-to-text generation, text-to-audio, and text-to-image.

 The library is built on radix-ui, and currently has only been tested with Next.js.